shells-sh/styles.sh/README.md

----
-title: '🖌️ BASH Style Guide'
+# 🖌️ BASH Style Guide
-permalink: /
-layout: single
-sidebar:
-  nav: 'styles'
----

 - Some programming styles are **personal preferences**.
 - Some programming styles are **company guidelines**.